pmean/build-website/text/05/MedStats.md

 - Teaching resources
 output: html_document
 ---
-If you don\'t get enough email already, a new discussion group, MedStats, was created recently.
+If you don't get enough email already, a new discussion group, MedStats, was created recently.
 MedStats is hosted on Google Groups.
 The main page for MedStats is [groups.google.com/group/MedStats](http://groups.google.com/group/MedStats)